 Before realizing this, I was never truly living.
 I was only surviving in a hell hole that I allowed society to help me create for my life.
 Restricting food, over exercising, and limiting my existence to a small space that was deemed appropriate was not fully living.

-The media promised me that body would bring me happiness and love.
+The media promised me that a smaller body would bring me happiness and love.
 Yet that small space I was existing in was actually joyless, anxious, self-damaging and sad.

 And I felt that way while living in a thin, society-accepted body.
-Just think of how a person living in a fat body feels.
+I can only imagine how a person living in a fat body feels.

 2. Immerse yourself in what you fear